 Although sharing knowledge in a corporate setting is admittedly not nearly as important as making sure people stay alive in a war zone, the principle of keeping it simple applies to your internal knowledge base too.

 Jocko explains that, “as a leader, it doesn’t matter how well you feel you have presented information or communicated an order, plan, tactic, or strategy.
 If your team doesn’t get it, you have not kept things simple and you have failed.
 You must be brief to ensure the lowest common denominator on the team understands.”

 At Tettra, simplicity is one of our favorite values.
-Organizing information in Tettra is simple because there aren’t vast levels of hierarchy.
-Reading a page is simple because limited formatting options keep pages to be consistent.
+Organizing information in Tettra is simple with our intuitive structural hierarchy.
+Reading a page is simple because limited formatting options keep pages consistent.
 Searching for knowledge is simple because your team can access Tettra in Slack, where everyone is familiar with the interface.
 A lot of work has gone into making the product simple.